julianpoemp/ngx-jodit/libs/ngx-jodit/README.md

-# ngx-jodit v3.x (beta)
+# ngx-jodit v3.x

 Angular wrapper for <a href="https://github.com/xdan/jodit">Jodit</a> WYSIWYG editor.
-It supports Angular >= 16 and jodit >=4.0.0-beta.
+It supports Angular >= 16 and jodit v4.
-<br/>**Jodit v4 is still in development.
-PLEASE have a look an the installation instructions, there are some breaking changes in jodit v4.**

 ## Compatibility table